Seville City Breaks Part 1 | Part 2

 Seville Tour Bus:

 There are two open-top tour bus companies – SevillaTour (red buses) and Tour por Sevilla (green buses).
-They are based by the Torre del Oro on the riverside.
+They are based on the Torre del Oro on the riverside.
 They each cost €15 and are hop-on and off, but the limited number of stops, with lengthy distances between, makes this of limited value.

 While a good way to see the major parks, the narrow streets of the city center mean the buses are restricted to the main avenues, in effect the inner-ring road.
-The tour-bus section across the river is also disappointing.
+The tour bus section across the river is also disappointing.